-You must follow this guide if you’re disposing of waste that contains a persistent organic pollutant (POP) at a concentration that triggers POP disposal requirements.
+You must follow this guide if you are disposing of waste that contains a persistent organic pollutant (POP).

 Find out if your waste contains POPs